rmcgibbo/group_meeting_april22/slides.md

 title: Optimal MSM Parameter Selection
 subtitle: Outlook

-- Choosing the lag time is more challenging, and requires a rate matrix formalism.
+- Choosing the lag time is more challenging, and requires (I think) a rate matrix formalism.
 - High dimensional volumes are extremely challenging to compute.
-- Our microstate models are undenyably overfit.
+- Our microstate models are undeniably overfit.

 <footer class="source">
-M. Simonovits; How to compute the volume in high dimension?
+<a href="http://www.math.tamu.edu/~rojas/simonvitzvolumehigh.pdf">M. Simonovits; How to compute the volume in high dimension?
 <em>Math.
 Program., Ser.
-B 9</em> <strong>2003</strong> 97: 337–374
+B 9</em> <strong>2003</strong> 97: 337–374</a>
 </footer>